Mixed-Use Trip Generation Model

 The following resources describe the standard trip generation methods and other recent efforts to better understand the impacts of mixed-use developments and related smart growth strategies:

-- Trip Generation: Other Resources, Exit Institute of Transportation Engineers.
-Compilation of links to ongoing and completed studies of trip generation at mixed-use and other developments.
+- Trip and Parking Generation Technical Resources, Exit Institute of Transportation Engineers.
+Links to trip generation publications and other resources.

 - Enhancing Internal Trip Capture Estimation for Mixed-Use Developments, Exit National Cooperative Highway Research Program Report 684, 2011.
 This method, similar in scope to the EPA method described above, estimates peak-period internal capture rates for mixed-use developments for use in standard ITE trip generation applications.